DSantamaria18/PrestashopHelper/README.md

 OUTPUT:

 ps_attachment.csv: File to be imported in the Prestashop PS_ATTACHMENT table.
 It contains attachments data.
-The remote path is forced to be your Prestashop UPLOAD folder.
+The remote path is forced to be your Prestashop DOWNLOAD folder.
 This will be configurable in future revisions...
 The ps_attachmen_lang.csv: File to be imported in the Prestashop PS_ATTACHMENT_LANG table.
 It contains the files' names and descriptions for the default lenguage configured in the site. ps_product_attachment.csv: File to be imported in the Prestashop PS_PRODUCT_ATTACHMENT table.
 It contains the association between products and attachments

-NOTE: Prior to import the result files, you must upload the files to the Prestashop's UPLOAD folder.
+NOTE: Prior to import the result files, you must upload the files to the Prestashop's DOWNLOAD folder.